AlexanderDenkMA/TypeChef_BerkeleyDBAnalysis/README.md

-## Setup for TypeChef analysis of ChibiOS
+## Setup for TypeChef analysis of MPSolve

-Initial setup files with extracted file list and features.

-Runs through most files, but some test files require stricter presence conditions.

-Requires more setup to really test HAL with multiple possible target directories

-most files contain roughly 30 features, can be analyzed in about two seconds
+almost trivial setup since MPSolve hardly has any configuration options.

+runs quickly without any problems